wildfish/django-dashboards/docs/dashboards/howto/templates.rst

       </div>
     {% endblock %}

-This example is the default Wildcoeus file.
+This example is the default django-dashboards file.

 The file should extend from ``base.html`` and you should populate / add the blocks as required.
 If you have created your own base template make sure